bryansolorzanop/bryan-solorzano-9d3e9/content/pages/index.md

       - title: Claro Nicaragua
         subtitle: 2017 - 2021
         title_align: left
-        content: >+
+        content: >
           ## Digital marketing analyst

-          As a digital marketing analyst, I used to manage requests from the differents products of the company.
+          As a digital marketing analyst, I used to manage requests from the different products of the company.
 Some of the skills that I developed in this role are:

           *   Market research